vmware-tanzu/secrets-manager/examples/multiple-secrets/README.md

 ## Using Pre-Deployed Images

-If you don’t want to build the container images locally, you can use pre-deployed container images.
+If you don't want to build the container images locally, you can use pre-deployed container images.

 ```bash